Weekly Questions and/or Reflections

 Each weekly reflection should be a 200 words minimum.
 Please categorize your post as “Questions and Reflections” and add tags as appropriate.
 We will set aside time at the end of our synchronous class meetings for these reflections.

-For each week of class readings, you should comment on two separate Weekly Questions or Weekly Reflections posts from your classmates.
-We will set aside time in our synchronous class meetings to respond to each other’s work.
+For each week of class (other than conferences), you should comment on four separate Weekly Questions or Weekly Reflections posts from your classmates.
 The goal of these comments is to bring some of our discussion outside of the traditional face-to-face classroom and into our shared digital space.

-You will complete a Project at three moments in the semester.
+You will complete a Project for each third of the course.
 These projects can either be Essays or Unessays.

 Essays should be traditional 1500-word minimum papers connecting a single theme across multiple texts/authors from that particular unit.
 (These may be texts we’ve read for class as well as texts from the broader literary period).
 These essays should emphasize coverage as well as argument and analysis.
 Be sure to quote and cite the literary texts as evidence for your argument.
 While outside research is not required for these essays, well-deployed research makes for a stronger argument.
 (Word counts include all material in the essay, including headers, notes, and the list of works cited.)

-Your unessay should be accompanied by a 600-word minimum (or short video) explanation of what you did and why, and how it responds to the question: Why does literature matter?
+Your unessay should be accompanied by a 600-word minimum (or short video) explanation of what you did and why, and how it responds to the question: Why does your response to this literature matter?

 How will your unessay be evaluated?
 Your unessay will be evaluated based on how creative, compelling, and relevant it is.
 Creative is a broad term, but your idea should be original and unique.
 Compelling means that people will want to look at your project because it is attractive, interesting, and carefully produced (not sloppy and haphazard).
 Relevant means that it really engages with an original piece, author, or historic period that we’ve studied this semester, with attention to details and accuracy.
 (Unessay assignment adapted with permission from Kristin Stelmok.)

 Due dates are listed on the course schedule found on each unit’s page.
-Please categorize each post accordingly (“First Project,” “Second Project,” or “Third Project”) and add tags as appropriate.
+Please categorize each post accordingly (“First Project Fall 2021,” “Second Project Fall 2021,” or “Third Project Fall 2021”) and add tags as appropriate.

 You will be a co-author on this Plymouth Create site for your weekly Questions and Reflections and for your Projects for this class.
 I ask that you post under an appropriate Creative Commons license so that I may share your work with future iterations of this course.
 However, sharing your work after the semester ends is not mandatory, and you’re free to take down your posts after December 31.
 You’re also free to use a pseudonym for your username if you’d prefer.